lkesteloot/unsong/unsong-2.md

 The backlash was stronger still in America’s foreign allies.
 The Archbishop of Canterbury led a candlelight vigil against the treaty.
 Italian syndicalists set off bombs.
 The Christian Democrats brought down the French government, and were denounced as Communist sympathizers.
 In Iran, Shia Muslim protesters took to the streets, shouting [i]Marg bar Shaytan-e bozorg![/i]—“Death to the Great Satan”.
 The Shah’s riot police attacked the protesters, the protesters fought back, and the disturbance was calmed only when a loyal Ayatollah stated that it was not the duty of Muslims to fight against Hell bodily, but only spiritually, for Hell itself was created by God for a reason.
 Thus the quote from Khayyam’s [i]rubaiyat[/i] eight hundred years earlier:

+[blockquote]
-[blockquote]O thou, who burns with tears for those who burn<br/>
-In Hell, whose fires will find thee in thy turn<br/>
-Hope not the Lord thy God to mercy teach<br/>
+   /O thou, who burns with tears for those who burn /In Hell, whose fires will find thee in thy turn /Hope not the Lord thy God to mercy teach
-For who art thou to teach, or He to learn?
+   /For who art thou to teach, or He to learn?
 [/blockquote]

 That was the end of Iranian resistance to the alliance.
 And the quote made it to America, Europe, and all the other countries of the world, became a sort of motto, an excuse, a “well, who are we to say that allying with the forces of Hell isn’t the sort of thing that might be part of the divine plan after all?”

+[blockquote]
-(But the soul is still oracular; amid the market’s din<br/>
-List the ominous stern whisper, from the Delphic cave within<br/>
-They enslave their children’s children who make compromise with sin.)
+   /(But the soul is still oracular; amid the market’s din /List the ominous stern whisper, from the Delphic cave within /They enslave their children’s children who make compromise with sin.)
+[/blockquote]

 (“It’s not a ‘compromise with sin’, per se, just a strategic alliance with the Devil.”)

-(...)
+...

 (“Okay, fine, whatever, maybe it’s [i]kind of[/i] a compromise with sin.”)